proycon/homepage/content/posts/mail-lock-in.md

 (1971) to communicate over a larger network.
 Universities and research institutes were among the first to embrace this new way to communicate with peers across ever greater distances and eventually, with the advent of the internet, all over the globe.
-Decentralised connections.

 I'm a rather dismayed to see those same universities and institutes nowadays no longer as pioneers and innovators in this area, but instead as mere consumers